How to Play Tennis at Home: Creative Ways to Practice and Improve Your Game

 Groundstroke to Volley SeeSaw

-This drill will get the blood pumping, and it will be great practice at quick-burst movements.
+This drill will get the blood pumping, and it will be great practice for quick-burst movements.

 1. Ball is drop fed in.